sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

 ## Overview

-The FPS streamlines the proposal creation process by eliminating the need for manual testing configuration and calldata crafting.
+FPS streamlines the proposal creation process by eliminating the need for manual testing configuration and calldata crafting.
 The proposal is created in a declarative manner using Solidity.
 Calldata is programmatically generated and can be easily retrieved.
-Prior to on-chain submission, each proposal undergoes testing against the Arbitrum Integration Test Suite in a mainnet forked environment to ensure it functions as intended and is safe to execute.
-CI can be used to streamline the process even more.
+Prior to on-chain submission, each proposal undergoes testing against the Arbitrum Integration Test Suite in a mainnet forked environment to ensure it functions as intended.
+CI can be used to streamline the process even more by outputting the calldata generated from a proposal onto the pull request itself, adding yet another layer of checks that the calldata was properly crafted.
 Additionally, this framework allows testing not only of governance proposals but also of their associated deployment scripts.
-After the full lifecycle simulation and testing, the proposal can be submitted to the Governor with the code assurance that the proposal is valid and safe to execute.
+After the full lifecycle simulation and testing, the proposal can be submitted to the Governor with increased confidence given the higher level of testing and lower amount of human input.
 Using FPS the steps 3, 4 and 5 of the current Arbitrum proposal creation process can be combined into a single step.